-There is a lot of real time flight trackers and at least few flight archives in the web.
-Some of them offer purchasing the data.
-After purchasing you are receiving a full flight data, ready for further manipulation.
+There is a lot of real-time flight trackers and at least a few flight archives on the web.
+Some of them offer to purchase the data.
+After purchasing you are receiving full flight data, ready for further manipulation.
 The most popular flight tracker with a big flight data history is the Flightradar24.com.
-There is also the option to get this data in .csv or .kml file however only for users, who decided purchase at least silver account.
-Moreover downloading this data is restricted and for the cheapest option the limit is 10 per month only.
-I realize, that you don’t need more, because usually you fly not often than 10 times per month (considerate your own flights only).
-Nonetheless is quite uncomfortable being reliant for this server without a chance to display your flight in different software than map provided there.
+There is also the option to get this data in .csv or .kml file however only for users, who decided to purchase at least a silver account.
+Moreover downloading this data is restricted and for the cheapest option, the limit is 10 per month only.
+I realize, that you don’t need more, because usually, you fly not often than 10 times per month (considerate your own flights only).
+Nonetheless is quite uncomfortable being reliant for this server without a chance to display your flight in a different software than map provided there.

-Let’s considerate the different options then.
-Before I will come across my own example with last flight I would like to tell you about the most convenient options to gain the .kml data from your flight.
-There are 2 another live flight trackers (as far as I know) with accessible data of the flight.
-Besides there are another options to display the flights provided on the GitHub platform.
-Back to the web trackers for Americans the most convenient is to be the Flightwise.com.
-At least a few advises can be found in the web how to use flight information from the Flightwise.com in Google Earth.
-One of them you can see on the movie below.
+Let’s consider the different options then.
+Before I will come across my own example with the last flight I would like to tell you about the most convenient options to gain the .kml data from your flight.
+There are 2 other live flight trackers (as far as I know) with accessible data of the flight.
+Besides, there are other options to display the flights provided on the GitHub platform.
+Back to the web trackers for Americans, the most convenient is to be the Flightwise.com.
+At least a few advice can be found on the web on how to use flight information from Flightwise.com on Google Earth.
+One of them you can see in the movie below.

 My example is based on the Flightaware.com, which has a pretty good archival flights database.
 Writing pretty good I mean not equal the Flightradar24.com but still OK.
-When found your flight you have insight in the flight log data.
+When finding your flight you have insight into the flight log data.
 The “View track log” option is very useful for preparing your .kml file in the future.
-All details about preparation of your flight data you can see in the video below.
+All details about the preparation of your flight data you can see in the video below.